Scottish Place Names

 - Red Head (Angus, Highland, Orkney Islands and Shetland Islands).

-- Ritchie Lake - Ritchie is a Scottish surname, the family being a sept of the Mackintosh clan.
+- Ritchie Lake - Ritchie is a Scottish surname, the family being a sept of Clan Mackintosh.

 - Belmont (Scottish Borders, Shetland Islands and South Ayrshire) also found in England, Ireland and Wales and was an extremely popular choice of name in all English-speaking countries during the nineteenth century.
 Its origin is ultimately French - 'beautiful mountain'.